 - give your baby time on their tummy during the day – encourage them to try new positions during play time, but make sure they always sleep on their back as this is safest for them

-- switch your baby between a sloping chair, a sling and a flat surface – this ensures there isn't constant pressure on 1 part of their head
+- switch your baby between a sloping chair, a sling and a flat surface – this ensures there is not constant pressure on one part of their head

 - change the position of toys and mobiles in their cot – this will encourage your baby to turn their head on to the non-flattened side